-- ALWAYS make sure eccentric drive shaft is properly aligned. - Make sure eccentric weights are installed correctly.
-Reference Figure 35 for correct orientation. - If eccentric weights are mismatched screed will not vibrate properly. - DO NOT overspeed, engine speed must not exceed 3600 RPM. - NEVER let concrete build on front blade.
-This condition causes the screed to be stressed and make turning of the winch handles difficult. - DO NOT over vibrate concrete. - Turn winch handles simultaneously to keep screed even.
+- ALWAYS make sure the eccentric drive shaft is properly aligned. - Make sure eccentric weights are installed correctly.
+Reference Figure 34 for correct orientation. - If eccentric weights are mismatched the screed will not vibrate properly. - DO NOT overspeed.
+Engine speed must not exceed 3,600 rpm. - NEVER let concrete build up on the front blade.
+This condition causes the screed to be stressed and makes turning of the winch handles difficult. - DO NOT over-vibrate concrete. - Turn the winch handles simultaneously to keep the screed even.

 The illustrations referenced in this section describe how to assemble the vibratory screed.
 Listed below are the various assemblies that will have to be assembled.

-End Handle Section
+- End Handle Section

 - Engine Section

 - Truss Frame Section

 - Hand Winch Section